timocov/dts-bundle-generator/README.md

                         according their usages                          [string] --umd-module-name     The name of UMD module.
-If specified `export as namespace ModuleName;` will be emitted          [string] --config              File path to generator config file --version             Show version number                            [boolean]
+If specified `export as namespace ModuleName;` will be emitted          [string] --project             The path to a tsconfig.json file that will be used to compile files                                   [string] --config              File path to generator config file --version             Show version number                            [boolean]
 ```